-If the coating does not physically touch metal it cannot alloy it.
-Occasionally there will be blast media that gets imbedded in the profile, or just small bits of contamination, that cause a very small point to be unprotected by a passive layer.
+If the coating does not physically touch metal, it cannot alloy it.
+Occasionally there will be blast media that gets imbedded in the profile, or just small bits of contamination, that cause a small point to be unprotected by a passive layer.
 This point may bleed rust and cause a stain.
-In a very short period of time the phosphate that leaches from the ceramic will permanently repair this spot by forming iron phosphate.
+In a brief time, the phosphate that leaches from the ceramic will permanently repair this spot by forming iron phosphate.
 This is the natural healing mechanism which makes the technology so effective.